Grow-Simplee-Team-11/Thoth/README.md

 - #### Start Optimizer

-Endpoint for starting the optimizer service
+Endpoint for starting the optimizer service. it sends a request to the rabbitmq channel which iniitiates a grpc call to the server asyncronously.

 ```shell
 GET /service/start